Doctors’ Notes

 Pertussis, more commonly known as Whooping Cough, is a highly contagious bacterial infection caused by Bordetella pertussis.

-The infection is spread from person to person by respiratory secretions, most commonly coughing or sneezing.
-The incubation period is 7 to 14 days.
-If you’ve been exposed to the bacteria, you begin to see signs 1-2 weeks later.
+The infection is spread from person to person by respiratory secretions, most commonly through coughing or sneezing.
+The incubation period is 7 to 14 days, so if you’ve been exposed to the bacteria, you begin to see signs 1-2 weeks later.

 Symptoms